miracle5284/timer-keeper-extension/PRIVACY_POLICY.md

 Timer Keeper Active is committed to maintaining user privacy, security, and transparency while fostering an open and collaborative development environment.
 We continuously strive to improve the extension and its policies.
 Any significant changes to this document will be updated in the GitHub repository and communicated to the community.

----

 Thank you for choosing Timer Keeper Active.
 We are dedicated to ensuring your timer-based applications run reliably and securely, regardless of background browser optimizations.

 ---

-This document should provide a high-level, professional overview of the extension’s purpose, policies, and contribution guidelines, making it accessible to non-tech-savvy users while maintaining the formal tone expected in an open-source project.